puffpuff-qu/Auto-Partner-Bot/README.md

 ### Free Discord advertising and automatic partnerships made simple.

-**Advertise your Discord server across a growing partnership network that has already reached more than 10,000 members.**
+**Keep your community visible across a partner network reaching more than 10,000 members—without repetitive promotion work.**

 <br>